mastrogiovanni/codemotion-demo-2021/README.md

 # Deploy Aplication

-Application is at: `git@github.com:mastrogiovanni/codemotion-meetup-06-02-2020.git` directory *kubernetes*: you need to create it in Argo.
+In Argo, create an application named guestbook using GIT URL `https://github.com/mastrogiovanni/codemotion-demo-2021.git` directory *kubernetes* and namespace *monitoring*.

 ## Access to Application

 Exlore the ingress host via:

-`kubectl get ingress -n guestbook`
+`kubectl get ingress -n monitoring`

 You should see something like